American Forts: East

 (1813 - 1815), Old Fort

-A stockaded supply depot built by General Harrison, previously known as Camp Seneca (1813).
+A stockaded supply depot with three blockhouses, built by troops under General Harrison, previously known as Camp Seneca (1813).
+A miniature replica log blockhouse is located in Centennial Park.
 The nearby community of Fort Seneca (settled 1836) also refers to this post.

 Fort Ball